qaalabs/DE5M4/docs/day3/storage/analysis.md

 ### Step 3 - Identifying access patterns

 - What are the primary queries and operations?
-- Which operations need to be optimized?
+- Which operations need to be optimised?
 - Are there time-based or analytical access patterns?

 ---